 In Cambodia, like other parts of the developing world, eating cold, uncooked dishes such as salad is more likely to lead to stomach upsets than cooked dishes.
 It is unadvisable to drink water from the tap, even in hotels; however bottled water can be purchased cheaply and is also provided complimentary in most hotel rooms.

 If you are happy with the services provided by your local guides, drivers and your tour leader, a tip is appropriate and appreciated.
 While it may not be customary to you, tipping inspires great service, and is an entrenched feature of the tourism industry across Asia.
 You are free to tip as much or as little as you see fit, depending on your perception of service quality and the length of your trip.

 Should you be dissatisfied with the services provided by your Local guide, driver or Tour leader, please let us know.

 Most of the hotels you will stay in during your holiday in Cambodia will have a swimming pool.
 Most hotel pools do not have secure fencing so you will need to ensure that you supervise your children when they are in the pool area.

 There are a number of lovely beaches along Cambodia’s southern coast.
 The water is warm year-round and it is generally safe to swim, however bear in mind that lifeguards do not patrol beaches in Cambodia.
 Proper swimming attire should be worn at all times - Khmer people are generally modest and will find nudity offensive.

-Read more about Travel Indochina's approach to responsible travel.
+Read more about Insider Journeys's approach to responsible travel here.